David Schwimmer: 2004–2010: Directing

+In 2004, Schwimmer was director and executive producer on Nevermind Nirvana, a sitcom about an Indian American family that was not picked up by NBC.
 After Friends, Schwimmer starred in the 2005 independent drama Duane Hopwood, as the title character, who is an alcoholic whose life is spiraling downward rapidly after a divorce and is looking to turn his life around.
 The film received ambivalent reviews.
-Despite the reception, Schwimmer's performance was favored by critics; Roger Ebert of the Chicago Sun-Times reported that the role was Schwimmer's "career-transforming performance."
+Despite the reception, Schwimmer's performance was favored by critics; Roger Ebert of the Chicago Sun-Times reported that the role was Schwimmer's "career-transforming performance".
 Duane Hopwood was screened at a special presentation at the 2005 Sundance Film Festival.
-Furthermore, in the same year he voiced Melman, a hypochondriac giraffe, in the computer animated film Madagascar (2005).
+Furthermore, in the same year he voiced Melman, a hypochondriac giraffe, in the animated film Madagascar (2005).
 The Washington Post noted that Schwimmer is particularly appealing as Melman.
 Despite the mixed response from critics, the film was a commercial success, earning US$532 million worldwide, making it one of the biggest hits of 2005.

 Schwimmer starred on the London stage in May 2005, with Catherine Tate, Lesley Manville, Sara Powell, and Saffron Burrows, in Neil LaBute's Some Girl(s) at the Gielgud Theatre.
 In the production, he plays a teacher who is ready to settle down and marry, but decides to visit four ex-girlfriends first.
 For his performance, Schwimmer received critical reviews.
 The Independent wrote that Schwimmer "is not called upon to extend his range nearly as far as one might have expected in Some Girl(s). [...]
 Schwimmer remains bland, competent, and boyish—though not fatally boyish in the manner that appears to have turned these women on."
 However, Charles Spencer of The Daily Telegraph praised Schwimmer, reporting he "proves inspired casting.
 He takes to the stage with ... his endearing gaucheness seems designed to ensure our continued sympathy.
 Schwimmer mercilessly lays bare his character's opportunism, casual cruelties, and chronic self-deception."